Obsidian

 Demo of Annotation Extraction Tool, Showing Processed Markdown Files Dropped into Obsidian

 While there are more complicated ways to search for things in Obsidian, the only elements that we really need to use this method are searching a path and for tags.
-Paths are simply refining results by how you have organized your folders.
+Paths are simply refining results by how you have organized your folders, whereas tags are custom categories you create by adding a hashtag (#) before each entry in your markdown file.

-For example, if you have arranged things like the image below:
+For example, if you have arranged your folder like the image below:

 Review and Detailed Tagging Process